metwork-framework/mfserv/docs/870-tutorials/041_python3_django_plugin.md

     - **settings.py**: Settings/configuration for this Django project.
 [Django settings](https://docs.djangoproject.com/en/stable/topics/settings/) will tell you all about how settings work.
     - **urls.py**: The URL declarations for this Django project; a “table of contents” of your Django-powered site.
 You can read more about URLs in [URL dispatcher](https://docs.djangoproject.com/en/stable/topics/http/urls/).
     - **wsgi.py**: An entry-point for WSGI-compatible web servers to serve your project.
-    - **static**: Static files of the applications (read more about [The staticfiles app](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/) and [Managing static files](https://docs.djangoproject.com/en/2.2/howto/static-files/)).
+    - **static**: Static files of the applications (read more about [The staticfiles app](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/) and [Managing static files](https://docs.djangoproject.com/en/3.2/howto/static-files/)).
-- **hello** directory: the `hello` application directory containing the application template files.
+- **main** directory: the `main` application directory containing the application template files.

-Now, you can check your application works by invoking the following URL: http://localhost:18868/foo_django/hello (you may replace localhost by your remote host if needed).
-A HTML page must display `Hello World from django app`.
+Now, you can check your application works by invoking the following URL: http://localhost:18868/foo_django/main (you may replace localhost by your remote host if needed).
+A HTML page must display `Hello World from django main app`.

 Now, let's create a data model.

-Go to the `hello` directory of the plugin.
+Go to the `main` directory of the plugin.

 Edit the `models.py` as below:
 ```python